Lunch Menus

 School Meals

 All meals in school are prepared in our kitchens using ingredients that have been locally and sustainably sourced.
-We offer many homemade dishes such as curries, healthy casseroles and vegetable accompaniments such as cauliflower cheese bake.
 These meals are prepared in accordance with Government guidelines and also take into account any allergies and religious beliefs.

 Many of the children prefer to have their meal on a plate, which is split into 3 sections allowing them to have their lunch as individual parts of a meal.
 This allows the children to make choices and to taste all individual portions of the meal or to blend them to their own preferences.
 This encourages choice and helps to establish a child’s likes and dislikes.

-Many of these dishes are served with a separate sauce as many of the children on the autism spectrum prefer to have little or no sauce.
-Various breads and crackers with assorted sandwich fillings along with a fresh vegetable snack pot are also offered daily should the children not wish to have the hot school meal.
-This is to allow exploration of different textures as part of sensory experience and preferences.
+Many of these dishes are served with a separate sauce as some children on the autism spectrum prefer to have little or no sauce.
+The Variety of menu choices allow exploration of different textures as part of sensory experience and preferences.

 Allergies